snowball-lv/regex/README.md

 A UTF-8 aware regular expression implementation using VM approach.
-For details on the approach see [articles by Rus Cox](https://swtch.com/~rsc/regexp).
+For details on the approach see [articles by Russ Cox](https://swtch.com/~rsc/regexp).

 ## Implementation